bobbyiliev/101-linux-commands-ebook/ebook/en/content/068-the-lsof-command.md

 The `lsof` command shows **file infomation** of all the files opened by a running process.
 It' name is also derived from the fact that, list open files > `lsof`

-An open file may be a regular file, a directory, a block special file, a character special file, an executing text reference, a library, a stream or a network file (Internet socket, NFS file or UNIX domain socket.)
+An open file may be a regular file, a directory, a block special file, a character special file, an executing text reference, a library , a stream or a network file (Internet socket, NFS file or UNIX domain socket).
 A specific file or all the files in a file system may be selected by path.
 ### Syntax:

 ```